12jerek34jeremi/12jerek34jeremi/README.md

 Hi, I'm Jędrzej Chmiel.
 I study Computer Science at the Warsaw University of Technology at WEiTI (Faculty of Electronics and Information Technology).
-In June (2025) I will finish my bachelor degree.
-You can contact me on [LinkedIn](www.linkedin.com/in/jedrzej-chmiel481a8423b) .
+In June (2025) I will finish my bachelor's degree.
+You can contact me on [LinkedIn](www.linkedin.com/in/jedrzej-chmiel-481a8423b) .

 Some of my projects: